hipc-book/hipc-book.github.io/_lectures_in_progress/10-heterogeneous_programming.md

 # OpenMP with Offload

 So far, the programming models we've looked at in this module target a single architecture (or architecture type).
-For example, our C-code with OpenMP directives can run on an x86 or ARM CPU; our CUDA code can run on an NVIDIA GPU.
+For example, our C-code with OpenMP directives can run on an x86 or ARM CPU, our CUDA code can run on an NVIDIA GPU.
 But in order for our code to be **portable**, we need a programming model that can target multiple architectures from a single code base.

 ## OpenMP 4.0+